 Why I Practice Chinese Medicine in Portland

 I love this medicine because I see amazing results every day.
 With each patient, I see how Chinese medicine can make profound changes for people in their lives.
 A person’s health is a very personal thing, and to be a part of that healing process is an enormous privilege.

-I have seen so many people resign themselves to poor health.
+Often, people resign themselves to poor health.
 It’s as if we get used to feeling unwell.
 To be offered only medications leaves large aspects of our health unattended.
 It's my job to see the big picture, and patients have a chance to tell their complete health history so we can provide care unique to the individual and treat the root of the problem, rather than just the symptoms.

 How I Got Started

 Medicine is a huge passion of mine.
 As a child, I wanted to be a pediatrician, and then a surgeon.
-But the world of Western medicine never fit me.
-I felt like it was leaving things out, like how diet or emotions can influence health.
-I grew up observing, watching how people lived and dealt with health issues, people who existed daily with chronic pain and were offered only a pill.
-I wanted to find a way to offer more to patients and help people break these patterns that were depleting them.
 In my early twenties, I had my own experiences with acupuncture that so quickly and effectively improved my health, they changed my idea of what medicine could be.
 I was inspired to practice Chinese medicine so others could feel the same way.